Osiris-Team/A/README.md

 A language is my idea of a perfect programming language, which was born from the frustration and joy of using languages like Java, C, C++ and JavaScript.

-Don't get me wrong though, A language is not just theory!
 There is an actual compiler written in Java that compiles A to C.
 Since C gets compiled to a platform-specific binary (an executable or library), A achieves the same cross-platform performance as C.